mikey506/mIRC-Zombie-Madness/readme.md

-BATTLE ARENA BOT
+BATTLE ARENA BOT Fork - Zombie Madness Mod
 --------------

 ## ABOUT

-Battle Arena is a text game written in mIRC's scripting language.
-This is a game of good vs evil and was originally inspired heavily by the hit PS2/PS3 series "Devil May Cry".
-The gist is that players will join to kill monsters and bosses while gaining new weapons, skills and techniques.
-Over time the bot has expanded and has become a light RPG with stats, NPCs and special boss battles.

-As for the main purpose of the game.. well, the only real purpose is to see how long of a winning streak players can achieve.
-The game is designed so that people can hop in and out easily at nearly any time, just as a way to basically kill some boredom.
-There is no ultimate goal to obtain or defend.

-Once set up the game is entirely automatic and does not need anyone to run it.
+Zombie Madness Mod is a text game based on the popular Battle Arena Bot.
+This mod is under construction and in it's early stages but will be created for the entertainment of a Newsgroup Network in Canada which will allow localized game play.
+Where Battle Arena Bot is designed to work in one channel one monster at a time I hope with time it can be altered to allow mutiple monsters in mutiple channels, each channel will be for each city within this province.
+There is much work to be done though.

+Battle Areana Original wiki guide (We will generate our own guide with time as features are dropped and added)

 A full in-depth guide with commands and more in-depth information can be found on the Battle Arena wiki:  http://battlearena.heliohost.org/doku.php?id=start